Mirtazapine: Adverse effects

 A case report published in 2000 noted an instance in which mirtazapine counteracted the action of clonidine, causing a dangerous rise in blood pressure.

 In a study comparing 32 antidepressants of all pharmacological classes, mirtazapine was one of the antidepressants most likely to cause nightmare disorder, sleepwalking, restless legs syndrome, night terrors and sleep paralysis.

 Mirtazapine has been associated with an increased risk of death compared to other antidepressants in several studies.
 However, it is more likely that the residual differences between people prescribed mirtazapine rather than a selective serotonin reuptake inhibitor account for the difference in risk of mortality.

 Withdrawal

-Mirtazapine and other antidepressants may cause withdrawal symptoms upon cessation.
-A gradual and slow reduction in dose is recommended to minimize withdrawal symptoms.
+Stopping Mirtazapine and other antidepressants may cause withdrawal symptoms.
+A gradual and slow reduction in dose is recommended to minimize such symptoms.
 Effects of sudden cessation of treatment with mirtazapine may include depression, anxiety, tinnitus, panic attacks, vertigo, restlessness, irritability, decreased appetite, insomnia, diarrhea, nausea, vomiting, flu-like symptoms, allergy-like symptoms such as pruritus, headaches, and sometimes mania or hypomania.